peteroupc/MailLib/docs/PeterO.Text.NormalizerInput.md

 The parameter <i>stream</i>
  is null.

-### NormalizingCharacterInput Constructor
+### NormalizerInput Constructor

-    public NormalizingCharacterInput(
+    public NormalizerInput(
         string str);

-Initializes a new instance of the [PeterO.Text.NormalizingCharacterInput](PeterO.Text.NormalizingCharacterInput.md) class using Normalization Form C.
+Initializes a new instance of the [PeterO.Text.NormalizerInput](PeterO.Text.NormalizerInput.md) class using Normalization Form C.

 <b>Parameters:</b>

  * <i>str</i>: A string specifying the text to normalize.

-### NormalizingCharacterInput Constructor
+### NormalizerInput Constructor

-    public NormalizingCharacterInput(
+    public NormalizerInput(
         string str,
         int index,
         int length,
         PeterO.Text.Normalization form);

-Initializes a new instance of the [PeterO.Text.NormalizingCharacterInput](PeterO.Text.NormalizingCharacterInput.md) class.
+Initializes a new instance of the [PeterO.Text.NormalizerInput](PeterO.Text.NormalizerInput.md) class.
 Uses a portion of a string as the input.

 <b>Parameters:</b>